Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 It should also protect the wearer from inhaling any sort of fine particulates, including smoke, sawdust, metal swarf (from grinding tools), and tear gas.

-This is worse than the protection offered by a respirator equipped with P100 or activated carbon filters.
+This is not the same _type_ of protection as offered by a respirator equipped with (e.g.) P100 + activated carbon filters.
 Oily aerosols may destroy the Flexspirator's HEPA filter, rendering it ineffective at filtration.
 The HEPA filter will also not absorb chemical fumes, such as from spraypaint or Flex Seal.

-### Warnings
+### Maintenance

 Protect the Flexspirator from damage so that it can still maintain an airtight seal against the wearer's face when worn.

 The seal may be compromised by:

-1. _Physical damage to_ OR _manufacturing defects in_ the plastic mask body,
+1. _Physical damage to_ OR _manufacturing defects in_ the plastic mask frame,
 resulting in micro- or macro-scale cracks and holes.
 2. _Peeling_ or _perforation_ of the Flex Seal coating.
 3. _Pinhole leaks_ in the _filter cartridge/slot sealant_, which may allow air to
 bypass the HEPA filter media by passing between the filter tray and the filter slot.

-Even the plastic mask body should be largely airtight by itself.
+Even the plastic mask frame should be largely airtight by itself.
 This creates protective redundancy: both (1) and (2) must occur at the same spot on the mask's surface for the walls of the mask to spring a leak.
 To check for such leaks, conduct an **Integrity Test** as described below.